East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 - Frequency – Repeated incidents or long-term sexual abuse will increase liability.
 This can also implicate others, who should have identified signs of potential abuse and intervened to protect you.

-- Supporting Evidence – Medical records, witness statements, and documentation like incident reports can all help to demonstrate that you suffered serious harm.
+- Supporting Evidence – Medical documents, witness statements, and incident reports can help demonstrate that you suffered serious harm.
 The more evidence that is available, the stronger your case will be.

 - Negligence or Cover-Ups – Under state law, you could receive up to three times your compensation in punitive damages if it can be proven that EMJDF knew about the abuse but did not stop it.
 For example, other guards or survivors may testify that they spoke up but were silenced or ignored.